yantaow/iTDVP/README.md

 They are based on iTensor version 3.1.3

-The main member functions are: void mixed_gauge(): bring an iMPS into the canonical form iteratively T get_lw() and T get_rw(): obtain the quasi-fixed points of the MPO transfer matrix void iTDVP(): carry out the time-dependent variational principle of an iMPS
+The main member functions are: void mixed_gauge(): bring an iMPS into the canonical form iteratively.
+T get_lw() and T get_rw(): obtain the quasi-fixed points of the MPO transfer matrix. void iTDVP(): carry out the time-dependent variational principle of an iMPS.

 See sample for the source code and an example on the dynamics of the Ising model.